MoonriseSoftwareCalifornia/CosmosCMS/README.md

 # Cosmos CMS

+Welcome to our newly revamped Open Source Repository for Cosmos!

 Cosmos CMS is a modern content management system that is "out of the box" fast, secure, open, and easy to use.
 Its cloud-first design comes with built-in integration with Content Distribution Networks (CDN) and Web Application Firewalls (WAF), and supports regional replication redundancy.

 ## About